forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 ## Appendix
 ### Personal Risk Exposure
->> Coincidentally when thinking about the above kinetics in early summer 2021, I didn't pay attention to ticks, caught one and likely also caught tick-borne encephalitis virus (TBEV) - stupidly forgot to screen for ticks at home and realized the tick late which increases the chances for transmission.
-Tough borrelia are unlikely due to symptoms and due to 2x200mg doxycycline post-exposure prophylaxis. - Initially there was a very mild illness which was followed by regular but slight back pain for a couple of months which mostly went away by now.
-TBEV can infect both the CNS and the bone marrow and *unlike* the 'mRNA' vaccines, these viruses can cause life-long persistent infections.
+>> Coincidentally when thinking about the above kinetics in early summer 2021, I didn't pay attention to ticks, caught one and likely also caught tick-borne encephalitis virus (TBEV) - stupidly didn't screen for ticks at home and realized the tick late which increases the chance for the transmission tick borne pathogens.
+Borrelia are unlikely due to symptoms and due to 2x200mg doxycycline post-exposure prophylaxis. - Initially there was a very mild illness which was followed by regular but slight back pain for a couple of months which mostly went away by now.
+TBEV can infect both the CNS and the bone marrow and *unlike* 'mRNA' vaccines, TBEV can cause life-long persistent infections.
 >
 >> There are vaccines against TBEV which protect mice against deadly disease and produce IgG antibodies in humans [to check which type], but the effects (positive or negative e.g. ADE is a risk for flaviviruses) of these vaccines (all inactivated viruses with adjuvants) on subtle but possibly persistent infections are to my knowledge unknown.
 Ideally there would be a safe vaccine mimicking natural infections since wild type infections carry risks both short- and long-term, however they reliably protect against subsequent infection - which is useful if one loves to move through nature.

->> The above example of TBEV, is to emphasize that some viral infections can be much more risky than 'mRNA' vaccination.
-Often personal experience are biased so they don' fit science, though the above story seems to fit and also I also it makes it easier for me to talk about vaccine risks (to those vaccinated) since I got 'hit' much more risky.
+>> The above example of TBEV, is to emphasize that quite common viral infections can be much much more risky than 'mRNA' vaccination.
+This relativizes the risks and helps factual discussions about the tropism of vaccines.

->> * So no point in worrying about past vaccination, but carefully consider future ones - regardless whether 1st, 2nd, 3rd, ... .
+>> * No point in worrying about past vaccination.
+Careful considerations about future ones - regardless whether 1st, 2nd, 3rd, 4rd, ... .
-	>> >> SARS-CoV-2 is by fare less dangerous for the young than TBEV - at least before Omicron for which the tropism and the direction of evolution is not yet clear.
-Though against Omicron it is unclear whether vaccination is beneficial (as of 19.12.).
->> * TBEV cases are few, so when 1 in 10 got hit baldy the absolute numbers are still low.
+>> * TBEV cases are few, so when 1 in 10 gets hit baldy the absolute numbers are still low.
 Vaccination is done for millions and even repeatedly.
-When 1 in 1000 shots causes adverse effects the numbers add up.
+When 1 in 1000 shots causes adverse effects, the risk is quite low for individuals however the overall numbers would be high.